micropython/micropython/ports/esp32/README.md

 $ git clone -b v4.0.2 --recursive https://github.com/espressif/esp-idf.git
 ```

+You can replace `v4.0.2` with `v4.1.1` or any other supported version.
 (You don't need a full recursive clone; see the `ci_esp32_setup` function in
 `tools/ci.sh` in this repository for more detailed set-up commands.)